Alfresco/docs-alfresco/content-services/latest/develop/share-ext-points/share-config.md

 The main Share configuration file is `share-config.xml`.
 This can be found at `tomcat/webapps/share/WEB-INF/classes/alfresco/share-config.xml`.
-While it is possible to change configuration through direct changes to this file this is not recommended as any customizations will be lost if the Share WAR is re-exploded, or you install a new version of Alfresco Content Services.
+While it is possible to change configuration through direct changes to this file this is not recommended as any customizations will be lost if the Share WAR is re-exploded, or you install a new version of Content Services.

 To get around this issue it is advisable to make configuration changes to a file outside of the Share WAR.
 This can be done through the file `share-config-custom.xml`, which can be found at `tomcat/shared/classes/alfresco/web-extension/share-config-custom.xml` in the default Alfresco installation.
-Any changes made here will be applied once the changes have been saved, and Alfresco Content Services restarted.
+Any changes made here will be applied once the changes have been saved, and Content Services restarted.
 Further, your configuration changes can be saved between reinstalls and if the Share WAR re-explodes at any point your configuration file will be unaffected.

->**Note:** If you are overriding a configuration section, you must apply the `replace="true"` attribute to replace the existing Alfresco Content Services configuration.
+>**Note:** If you are overriding a configuration section, you must apply the `replace="true"` attribute to replace the existing Content Services configuration.

 It should also be noted that it is possible to package a `share-config-custom.xml` file in a JAR or AMP.
 In this way you can have multiple `share-config-custom.xml` files packaged in JARs or AMPs if necessary.
 JARs will be loaded from the